424: Manos, the Hands of Fate

 It’s the Wilson Phillips breakup.

 Wilson Phillips was a female pop trio consisting of sisters Carnie and Wendy Wilson (daughters of Beach Boys founder Brian Wilson) and Chynna Phillips (daughter of John and Michelle Phillips of The Mamas & the Papas).
 They hit it big in the early 1990s but broke up after the release of their second album.
 The trio got back together for a new album released in 2004, had their own reality show in 2012, and have performed occasionally.

 [Sung.]
 Sometimes it’s hard to be a woman …

 A line from the Tammy Wynette song “Stand By Your Man.”
 Sample lyrics: “Sometimes it’s hard to be a woman/Giving all your love to just one man/You'll have bad times/And he'll have good times/Doing things that you don't understand …”

-You know what this movie really needs is Marc Singer.
+You know what this movie really needs? –What’s that? –Marc Singer. –Oh, yeah!